i-Socket Autoswitch FAQs

 In order for us to proceed with testing, we will need the name of the retailer and date when you purchased your i-Socket.
 In addition, we will need the LOT NUMBER of your unit (a four-digit number on the back of the unit—printed on a white sticker, or stamped into the plastic case).

-Please fill out the online Warranty Repair Form on the Warranty page.
+Please fill out the online Warranty Claim Form on the Warranty page.
 You may be asked to send the unit to our testing facility prior to receiving a replacement.

 NOTE: DGC Products, Inc. reserves the right to refund or replace any product found defective within the warranty period.

 Yes.
-Use a power strip to saws.
-It is possible to use a power strip plugged into the tool port, with several tools plugged into the power strip.
-However, keep in mind that the i-Socket Autoswitch is just a switch—it does not change the electrical characteristics of the tools or of the electrical circuit used.
+It is possible to use a power strip plugged into the TOOL outlet, with several tools plugged into the power strip.
+However, keep in mind that the i-Socket is just a switch—it does not change the electrical characteristics of the tools or of the electrical circuit used.

-NOTE: Only one power tool at a time should be triggered/operated.
-Multiple tools pulling current through the i-Socket on the same circuit, along with a large dust vac, will most likely damage the i-Socket Autoswitch and exceed the current limitations of the circuit, causing the breaker to trip.
+NOTE: Only one power tool at a time must be triggered/operated.
+Multiple tools pulling current through the i-Socket on the same circuit, along with a large dust vac, will most likely damage the i-Socket and exceed the current limitations of the circuit, causing the breaker to trip.